 Editing pre-set packaging weights

 At this stage, it's a good idea to add some products to your basket to see what the shipping rates come to.
-Test different product combinations and shipping destinations too; you want to make sure your rates are correct for any variety of products that a customer may add to their basket.
+Test different product combinations and shipping destinations too; you want to make sure your store is calculating rates correctly.

-If you find that your shipping rates are totalling more than they should despite following this guide it's likely Shopify has created a default Package Size that's pushing your shipping rates up a bracket.
-It's very easy to resolve though.
+If you find that your shipping rates are totalling more than they should despite following this guide then you may have a package set up by default that's adding extra weight to your orders.
+This is easy to resolve, though!

-Head to your Shopify admin panel, then click Settings > Shipping and scroll down to Packages.
+Head to your Shopify Dashboard > Settings > Shipping and Delivery and scroll down to 'Packages'.
 This is where you'd assign extra shipping costs based on weight and package size, but packing costs are included in our shipping rates.

 This means if you have a package set up here it'll only serve to add more weight to a parcel that doesn't need it, pushing your order shipping up to a higher weight bracket.

-Edit anything listed to have a weight of 0.0g.
+Edit anything listed here to have a weight of 0.0 g.